tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:usesSpecification
 - Preferred Label: uses Specification
-- Definition: Specification that an Implementation implements.
+- Definition: The bdqffdq:Specification that a bdqffdq:Implementation implements.
 - Range [ owl:someValuesFrom bdqffdq:usesSpecification ]
-- Comments: Relates an Implementation to the Specification that the Implementation implements.
+- Comments: Relates a bdqffdq:Implementation to the bdqffdq:Specification that the bdqffdq:Implementation implements.

 ********************